 The Geth Inflitrator toting an N7 Piranha is agreed by many to be the best multiplayer character.
 The already overpowered Piranha loses its spread thanks to accuracy bonuses, becoming viable at range, and its already high damage is amped up by cloak, hunter mode and (optionally) proximity mine debuffs.

 The Geth Juggernaut, basically a playable version of the Geth Prime, is the strongest Geth character.
-It has more health and shields at Level 1 than most classes could possibly get, and all of its powers can be evolved to further increase it's toughness.
-It also has a heavy melee that stuns non-armored enemies (including Phantoms) and recharges its own shields like Energy Drain.
-While the Juggernaut is so big that it can't use most cover and moves very slow, its also immune to stuns and insta-kill moves, which makes it possible to take on any of the biggest enemies head-on.
+It is so big that it can't use cover and moves very slowly, but it has more health and shields at Level 1 than most classes could possibly get, and all of its powers can be evolved to further increase its toughness.
+It also has a heavy melee that recharges its own shields and, more importantly, immobilizes small-sized enemies, allowing it to Cherry Tap terrors like Phantoms and Dragoons.
+It is also immune to stuns and insta-kill moves, which makes it viable strategy to have a Juggernaut wade into a swarm of Banshees, throw a turret in front of it, and then heavy-melee the closest enemy while the rest of the squad pour fire on enemies converging on the Juggernaut.
 A group of Juggernauts is even more devastating, as they can assist each other by stunning enemies, deploying energy shields as cover and turrets that can restore each other's shields.
 The N7 Destroyer pales in comparison.

 The N7 Destroyer Soldier is basically Iron Man brought to the Mass Effect universe.
 The character is in a big suit of powered armor and is quite powerful.
 Devastator Mode, even after being nerfed, increases weapon damage, rate of fire and magazine capacity in exchange for losing a bit of movement speed.
 Additionally, with Devastator Mode active, the Destroyer cannot be stunned.
 That means that all those overpowered Geth attacks that cause you to stumble will still damage you, but your firing won't be interrupted.
 Secondly, the Destroyer has the Hawk Missile Launcher.
 It's an auto-firing missile launcher that can be upgraded in a variety of ways.
 Its only drawback is that it decreases your max shields.
 That's a small price to pay for a missile launcher that has an unlimited ammo capacity, doesn't need to be manually locked on or fired and stuns most regular enemies.
 Finally, the Destroyer has Multi-Frag Grenade, which is pretty good when it comes to grenade powers.
 All that, though?
 Not the best part.
 The best part is that apart from enabling Devastator Mode and the Hawk Missile Launcher at the beginning of a match, the Destroyer never has to worry about cooldown.
 That means that a Destroyer player can equip the heaviest two weapons he or she wants with no penalty whatsoever.
 It's no wonder why Bioware nerfed the Destroyer.